 Increasingly a hub for migrants and asylum seekers.
-The MENA region is seeing increasing arrivals of both economic and climate migrants as well as refugees fleeing conflicts in neighbouring states.
-Morocco has in recent decades transformed from a transit to also being a destination country for migrants, from mainly sub-Saharan Africa, and refugees, from mainly Syria, as well as a departure point for people using the Western Mediterranean and the Atlantic Route as a pathway to Europe.
+The MENA region as a whole is seeing increasing arrivals of both economic and climate migrants and refugees fleeing conflicts in neighbouring states.
+Morocco has in recent decades transformed from a transit to also being a destination country for migrants, from mainly sub-Saharan Africa, and refuges, from mainly Syria, as well as a departure point for people using the Western Mediterranean Route as a pathway to Europe.
 Tunisia, which has not traditionally been a hub for refugees or asylum seekers, is seeing a growth in arrivals, primarily from Syria and Cote d'Ivoire.
-Tunisian migrants represent the largest group of arrivals to Italy (13,000 illegal migrants in 2020) and ambitions to migrate is prevalent among the youth of Tunisia.
+Tunisian migrants represent the largest group to Italy (13.000 illegal migrants in 2020) and ambitions to migrate is prevalent among the youth of Tunisia.
 Egypt is becoming an increasingly important hub for economic migrants and asylum seekers.
-Jordan is home to around 1.36 million Syrian refugees of which roughly half are registered by UNHCR, as well as nearly 100,000 Iraqi, Yemeni, Sudanese, Somali, and other refugees, registered with UNHCR.
+Jordan is home to around 1.36 million Syrian refugees8 of which roughly half are registered by UNHCR, as well as nearly 100,000 Iraqi, Yemeni, Sudanese, Somali and other refugees, registered with UNHCR.9